This section includes information on how to setup Elasticsearch and get it running, including:

 Elasticsearch is built using Java, and requires at least Java 8 in order to run.
 Only Oracle’s Java and the OpenJDK are supported.
 The same JVM version should be used on all Elasticsearch nodes and clients.

-We recommend installing the Java 8 update 20 or later, or Java 7 update 55 or later.
-Previous versions of Java 7 are known to have bugs that can cause index corruption and data loss.
+We recommend installing Java version 1.8.0_73 or later.
 Elasticsearch will refuse to start if a known-bad version of Java is used.

-The version of Java to use can be configured by setting the
+The version of Java that Elasticsearch will use can be configured by setting

 JAVA_HOME environment variable.

 Elasticsearch ships with default configuration for running Elasticsearch on 64-bit server JVMs.
 If you are using a 32-bit client JVM,